-When I began to understand this, it changed the way I talked to women about sex.
-I needed them to understand that my standard of “yes” was no longer “I’m ok with this” as it was in the past, but nothing short of a 100% enthusiastic, full-body yes.
+When I began to understand this, it changed the way I talked with women about sex.
+I wanted to communicate that my standard of “yes” was no longer “I’m ok with this” (as it was in the past) but nothing short of a 100% enthusiastic, full-body “yes”.

 I was also clear that I would celebrate their “no”, if that was true for them.

-I would explain to them that “no” was just as valuable to me as “yes”, because the goal wasn’t to move things forward sexually, it was to create an environment where we felt both the freedom to speak into what we wanted and the patience to discover what that is.
+“No” was just as valuable to me as “yes”, because the goal wasn’t to move things forward sexually, it was to create an environment where we felt both the freedom to speak into what we wanted and the patience to discover what that was.

 Using our voice was the foundation on which anything we did together was built, and if that wasn’t there, nothing was possible.

-A funny thing started happening after I would give these speeches to women.
+A funny thing started happening after I communicated this to women.
 I would hear things like:

 I’ve never had anyone actually care about what I wanted.